Qxji/CS2MultiplayerMod/help/forwarding.md

 You will learn below on how to set up troubleshooting on popular router brands.

 You will need to add a port forward for the `TCP` protocol (if the router asks for protocol).
 The default port for the mod is `25001`.
+The port forward should be for your computer running the mod.

 - Protocol/Type: `TCP`